bartvanhoey/AbpUserVerificationByEmail/README.md

 * Goto your email inbox and click on the [clicking here](https://localhost:44367/) link to confirm your account.
 * Navigate to the **Login** page and enter your credentials.
 Click **Login**.

 Et voilà!
-This is the result.
-The User is successfully verified by email.
+This is the result. **The user's email address is successfully verified**!

 ![User verified by email](images/userverifiedbyemail.jpg)